 - Coat Type: Unknown.
 Flat, wavy, or curly.

 - Non-shedding: Unknown.
-It may shed lots of hair or not much at all.
+It may shed a lot of hair or not much at all.

 - Hypoallergenic: Unknown.
 It may be hypoallergenic if it receives more Poodle genetics.